 Child sex abuse victims/survivors may display such behaviors as eating disorders, low self-esteem, self-harm, substance abuse, withdrawal from family members, bedwetting, or other health problems.

-So although it can be upsetting, like all the best Colorado criminal defense attorneys we conduct a thorough background check of the accuser and potential witnesses.
+In every case, we conduct thorough background checks on the accuser and potential witnesses.
 We do this by:

 - Subpoenaing their school, counseling, and medical records;